-It’s so easy to fall into the “Poor me, I’m just a single dad” attitude.
-For one thing, everything around us promotes the stereotype.
-Stop and think.
-What words and phrases come to mind when you think of yourself as a single dad?
+It’s so easy to fall into the “poor me, I’m just a single dad” attitude.
+Everything around us promotes the stereotype.
+What words and phrases come to people’s minds when they think of single dads?
 “Mr. Mom.”
-“Absentee Father.”
-Or maybe “Deadbeat Dad.”
-You never saw yourself this way before you were a single dad, right?
-So what makes you any less valuable as a father now?
+“Absentee father.”
+“Deadbeat dad.”
+You never saw yourself this way before you were a single dad, so what makes you any less valuable now?
 Nothing does.
-If anything, you’re more valuable now- more of a stabilizing factor, more of a necessary dad than you ever were.
+If anything, you’re more valuable now—you’re a stabilizing factor, more necessary in your kids’ lives than you ever were.

 I remember my first days as a single dad.
 I don’t enjoy remembering.
 My kids were only 1 and 3 at the time.
-I was into bottles, diapers, day care and Winnie the Pooh.
-It was a time of holding them, nurturing them, wiping tears away.
-And watching them go.
+I was into bottles, diapers, daycare, and Winnie the Pooh.
+It was a time for holding them, nurturing them, wiping tears away, and then, watching them go.
 That Christmas may have been the hardest.
-When it was Mom’s week, starting the afternoon of the 25th, I watched them drive off and felt the punch to my stomach.
-You know what punch I mean.
-It feels like the first one you got back in third grade.
+Their mom’s week started in the afternoon on Christmas Day.
+When I watched them drive off, it felt like a punch to my stomach.

-Right then and there I decided I could spend the rest of my life feeling down and out or I could do what was best for me and the kids.
+Right then and there, I decided I could spend the rest of my life feeling down and out or I could do what’s best for me and the kids.
 I guess you could say I took the road less traveled in this case and became a proactive single dad.
 My time with the kids became the most valuable asset I had.
-I needed to provide for them, but my career and its satisfaction didn’t come close to what we did together.
+I needed to provide for them, but my career and its satisfaction didn’t come close to the satisfaction found in being with my kids and what we did together.
 And boy, did we do things together.
-These were times that only a dad could invent.
-Still, there’s a strong message that parenting is really all about mothering.
+These were activities only a dad could invent.